 Curriculum Intent – What is it we want our pupils to know and do?

 Our whole curriculum is shaped by our academy vision which aims to provide inclusive, high quality educational experiences in and beyond the classroom.
 At Edward Worlledge Ormiston Academy we aspire to develop pupils who show empathy, have perseverance, be inspirational and challenge themselves.
-We support this by providing opportunities for children to build knowledge and skills, make meaning and apply their understanding in class and in wider world
+We support this by providing opportunities for children to build knowledge and skills, make and apply their understanding both in the classroom and in the wider world.

 Curriculum Implementation – How will we do this?

-Our curriculum provides an appropriate balance of knowledge and skills.
+Our curriculum provides an appropriate balance of knowledge, skills and understanding.
 It is coherently planned and sequenced towards accumulating knowledge and skills for future learning and beyond.
-Subject Leaders support the wider planning of the curriculum, leading CPD to develop teachers’ subject knowledge and pedagogical practice and monitoring the impact of the curriculum.
+Our curriculum supports acquisition and retention of this knowledge through:

 A range of educational research has been utilised to develop planning, pedagogy, and practice within our curriculum.
 Lesson structure has been designed around the work of Barak Rosenshine’s Principles of Instruction.
 Metacognition is explicitly taught.
 Children are taught how to organise, plan and organise their work with increasing levels of independence.
 Over time pupils hone their skills and the way they approach learning and think becomes habitual.
 They create their own internal scaffolding to approach new learning.
 They are taught ways of evaluating their work and using successful strategies in other contexts.